 Go to the emergency room or call the local emergency number (such as 911) if your child:

 - Has a fast and irregular heartbeat (especially with other symptoms)

 Congestive heart failure - children; Cor pulmonale - children; Cardiomyopathy - children; CHF - children; Congenital heart defect - heart failure in children; Cyanotic heart disease - heart failure in children; Birth defect of the heart - heart failure in children

 Aydin SI, Siddiqi N, Janson CM, et al. Pediatric heart failure and pediatric cardiomyopathies.
-In: Ungerleider RM, Meliones JN, McMillian KN, Cooper DS, Jacobs JP, eds.
-Critical heart disease in infants and children.
+In: Ungerleider RM, Meliones JN, McMillan KN, Cooper DS, Jacobs JP, eds.
+Critical Heart Disease in Infants and Children.
 3rd ed.
 Philadelphia, PA: Elsevier; 2019:chap 72.